-J&E Hall is committed to promoting sustainability in it communities and contribute positively, both socially and economically.
+The company is committed to promoting sustainability in the community and contribute positively, both socially and economically.
 It strives to develop and supply sustainable, environmentally conscious products and services.
 It is committed to sourcing 100% of its electricity from renewable sources.
 The senior management team regularly review the renewable energy strategy, which is approved on an annual basis.